 For extra crispy baked nibbles, dry the nibbles with a paper towel then toss them in baking powder and flour before baking.

 Add loads of flavour to nibbles with any combination of marinades or glazes.
-You can make a simple chicken nibble marinade out of soy sauce, garlic and honey, and optionally simmer it for five minutes to make a sticky glaze.
+You can make a simple chicken nibble marinade out of soy sauce, garlic and honey, and optionally simmer it for 5 minutes cook time to make a sticky glaze.

 Make hot wings by tossing baked or fried nibbles in buffalo sauce.
 You can lower the heat of buffalo sauce by mixing in melted butter.
 Serve with ranch or blue cheese dressing.